damonpickett/macta/README.md

 ![MacTA Demo](./assets/macta_demo.gif)

 This program is free to use.
-However, if you would like to <a href="https://www.buymeacoffee.com/damonpickett" target="_blank">buy me a coffee</a>, feel free!
+However, if you would like to <a href="https://www.buymeacoffee.com/damonpickett" target="_blank">buy me a coffee</a>, you can do so here:

 <p align="center">
   <a href="https://www.buymeacoffee.com/damonpickett" target="_blank">